twangnh/Distilling-Object-Detectors-Shuffledet/README.md

-hould be, we have not yet freeze the model, to check model size, run python src/param_count.py under project directory Distilling-Object-Detectors-Shuffledet
 🔥Still updating🔥

-paramcount, flopcount
-INote for model size, tensorflow saved checkpoint contains gradients/other information, so the size is larger than it should be, we have not yet freeze the model, to check model size, run python src/param_count.py under project directory
 ## TODO
 We have accumulated the following to-do list, which we hope to complete in the near future
 - Still to come:
-  * [ ] separate sub losses to print, not only total loss.
+  * [ ] separate sub losses to print.
 Add visualization of detection output.
-  * [ ] .
   * [ ] Combining the proposed method with model pruning/quantization method.